Polyjet 3D Printing Explained

 Looking for highly-detailed parts with a smooth finish?
 Learn all about what PolyJet printing can and can't do.

-PolyJet printing—also known as material jetting—is an additive manufacturing technology that creates parts with a distinctly smooth surface finish.
+PolyJet printing—material jetting—is an additive manufacturing technology that creates parts with a distinctly smooth surface finish.

 The printer creates layers as thin as 16 microns – significantly thinner than many other 3D printing technologies.
-This level of detail and precision allows for complex geometries, intricate details, and various colors.
+This level of detail and precision allows for complex geometries, intricate details, and various colours.

-One of the critical advantages of PolyJet printing is its ability to print with multiple materials simultaneously, creating objects with varying material properties or colors.
-The result is spectacular-looking parts used by various industries.
+One of the critical advantages of PolyJet printing is its ability to print with multiple materials simultaneously, creating objects with varying material properties or colours.
+By utilizing digital materials, designers can create complex and detailed prototypes with various textures, colours, and functionalities that are impossible with single-material printing technologies.
+The result is spectacular-looking parts used by multiple industries.

 How Polyjet Works